nareshb7/react-webpack-boilerplate/README.md

 The next step is to install all the necessary packages:

-- **Webpack and Related Packages**: To bundle modules and serve the application in development mode.
+- **Webpack and Related Packages**: To bundle modules and serve the application in development mode.(webpack, webpack-cli, webpack-dev-server)
-- **Loaders**: Required to process different file types like TypeScript, CSS, etc.
+- **Loaders**: Required to process different file types like TypeScript, CSS, etc.(babel-loader, style-loader, css-loader)
-- **Babel Presets**: To transpile modern JavaScript, React JSX, and TypeScript.
+- **Babel Presets**: To transpile modern JavaScript, React JSX, and TypeScript.(@babel/preset-env, @babel/preset-react, @babel/preset-react)
-- **React & React DOM**: Core libraries for building the UI.
+- **React & React DOM**: Core libraries for building the UI.(react, react-dom)
-- **TypeScript and Type Definitions**: Enable type safety and modern development features.
+- **TypeScript and Type Definitions**: Enable type safety and modern development features. (typescript)

 Dependencies were installed in logical groups based on purpose — first the build tools (webpack, loaders, presets), then the app libraries (React, ReactDOM), followed by development utilities (TypeScript and type definitions).